Alemi7523/Alemi7523.github.io/index.md

 Go up to Route 6 and talk with Aelita.

-Optional ships for items:

-Advance through the Route until grunts attack you on the entrance of a battleship, they aren't a threat.

-Advance though the battleship.
-Activate the panel at the top left first to grab a Rare Candy and then the one of the top right to reach the stairs.
-Open the boxes to receive EV increasing items, TN139 Speed Swap, and heal your party.
-Now enter the portal and leave the ship.

-Now go to the ship at the northwest part, where the enemies are far stronger (close to 70).

-After the first two pairs of enemies, you can access two chests, one has evolutionary stones and the other shards.

-After another couple of grunts you can get other three chests.
-Exp Candy, Black prisms, a Cherish Ball, a Glitter Ball, a Dream Ball, Ev enhancement items, Electrode Crest, and you get healed.

-End of optional ships.

 Go to the battleship west of where you sailed originally.
-Defeat the grunts and go through the central door and you will trigger a new cutscene.
+Go through the central door and you will trigger a new cutscene.

 Go downstairs and move through the floor defeating the grunt in your way and speak with Amber.
 Activate the panel to move the boxes, creating a